spraakbanken/L2_profiles/SwedishL2profiles.md

 Link: https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#22-table-view

 The **Table view** lists all items, e.g. multi-word expressions or verb patterns, with associated information about them (similar to an Excel sheet) one by one in rows.
-Columns  with descriptive information depend on the item in focus, for example, for the Swedish Word Family, there are the following columns with descriptive information:
+Columns  with descriptive information depend on the item in focus, below illustrateed for the Swedish Word Family.
+It you are interested in other parts of the Swedish L2 Profile, please, check the relevant subsection under the top sections: (Lexical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#3-swedish-lexical-profile], (Grammatical Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#4-swedish-grammatical-profile], (Morphological Profile)[https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#4-swedish-morphological-profile]).

+To examplify the table view, please look below at the Swedish Word Family that contains the following columns with descriptive information:

 <img src="TableView.png" width="1000">